Golden Knights vs. Blackhawks Player Props Betting Odds

-Sportsbooks have set player props for Chandler Stephenson and others when the Vegas Golden Knights visit the Chicago Blackhawks at United Center on Saturday at 8:00 PM ET.
+Sportsbooks have listed player props for Jack Eichel and others when the Vegas Golden Knights host the Chicago Blackhawks at T-Mobile Arena on Friday at 6:00 PM ET.

 Place your bets on any NHL matchup at BetMGM, and sign up with our link for a first-time deposit bonus!